-This article gives further insight into the definitions of these terms and the background surrounding them.
+This article gives further insight into the definitions of sex and gender education terms and the background surrounding them.

 The difference between Sex as verb and a noun

 In this article ‘sex and gender education’ we are talking about sex as a noun, which it is often the case when it is used alongside ‘gender’.
 Used as a noun sex describes the biological differences; chromosomes, hormonal profiles, internal and external sex organs, especially as differentiated with reference to the reproductive functions.
 Females have 46 chromosomes including two Xs and males have 46 including an X and a Y. The Y chromosome is dominant and carries the signal for the embryo to begin growing testes.
 Both men and women have testosterone, oestrogen, and progesterone.
 However, women have higher levels of oestrogen and progesterone, and men have higher levels of testosterone.

 Intersex is a general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn’t seem to fit the typical definitions of female or male.
 This may or may not be determined at birth, puberty or later in life and some people have one of these conditions without ever becoming aware.

 The term ‘Sex’ as a noun is not used by BigTalk Education as we leave that to the school biology and science teachers.
 However BigTalk Education pupils are taught the scientific terms for the external sex organs of boys and girls bodies from age 4 (UK foundation/reception year) and internal and hormonal differences from age 8 (UK year 4).
 For information on why these terms are taught from this age please see…

 As a verb, sex, sexual intercourse or the euphemism “making love” (a term preferred by the team at Big Talk Education) is the psychical act of reproduction, including fertilization and conception.